PM Modi on lifting day - ExBulletin

 Jammu and Kashmir Lieutenant Governor Manoj Sinha also extended greetings to BSF India personnel and their families.

-“On the occasion of BSF Collection Day, I extend my greetings to the personnel of BSF India and their families.
-Guided by the motto 'jiivn pryNtt krtvy', the BSF safeguards the sovereignty and security of our nation with unparalleled courage and dedication salute their sacrifice and unwavering determination,” posted LG Manoj Sinha on X.
+“On the occasion of BSF Collection Day, I extend my greetings to the staff of BSF India and their families.
+Guided by the motto “jiivn pryNtt krtvy”, the BSF safeguards the sovereignty and security of our nation with unparalleled courage and dedication.
+Salute to their sacrifice and unwavering commitment,” posted LG Manoj Sinha on X.

 Mandated to guard the India-Pakistan and India-Bangladesh borders, the BSF is the nation's only force with a clearly defined role in war and peace.